Authorize your Android Application

 Deauthorize the Mobile Payments SDK

-It's a good idea to call this method regularly, when a user logs out of your application or hasn't had any activity within a period of time.
-This prevents your application from having to track a large number of dangling authorizations.
+The seller remains authorized as long as their access token is valid.
+Therefore, it is a good idea to call this method when a user logs out of your application or has not had any activity within a period of time.
+This prevents your application from tracking a large number of dangling authorizations.
+Calling authorizationManager.deauthorize() doesn't expire a user's OAuth access token, it only deauthorizes the user from the mobile device running the Mobile Payments SDK.

 Link to section